Gabriel838/SeqPadding/readme.md

 ## What it can do?

-* Pad a varible length list with 0
+* Pad a varible length list with 0s (or other specified values)
 * Return each sub-sequence's length
 * Supporting list with max dims/depth >= 2